 While I understand that genetics and family history do play a small role – it’s just that: small.

 The LARGER part is associated with various triggering events (environmental stressors, viruses, parasites, stress, etc.) and gut health (leaky gut, in particular).

 Frank and I are living proof that taking control of environmental factors and prioritizing gut health can lead to remission of chronic autoimmune disease symptoms.

-Plus, we did it all (and still do) without the continuous use of any prescription or OTC drugs except for a small dose of thyroid replacement hormones.
+Plus, we did it all (and still do) without the continuous use of any prescription or OTC drugs.

 Knowing what we know now, and after suffering the debilitating symptoms of autoimmunity, the last thing we want is to encourage the development of disease in our children.